valentynkt/BackendGarden/content/notes/REST API.md

 > [!danger]- Cons
-> - **Statelessness**: While it increases scalability, statelessness means that REST cannot use server memory to store anything about the client’s session.
+> - **Statelessness**: While it increases scalability, statelessness means that REST cannot use server memory to store anything about the client’s [[Session Management|session]].
 This can be a limitation for applications requiring complex transactions.
 > - **Over-fetching and Under-fetching**: REST might require multiple round trips to the server to gather complete data or may fetch more data than needed, impacting performance and efficiency.
 > - **Security**: RESTful APIs must carefully implement security measures, as the stateless nature requires that each call be authenticated and authorized independently.
 > - **Limited Methods**: The standard methods in REST (GET, POST, PUT, DELETE) might limit the actions that can be performed via the API, potentially complicating implementations that require actions outside these norms.